dreyoji/Motorcycle-Helmet-Detection-YOLOv8-DeepSORT/README.md

 # Motorcycle Helmet Detection using YOLOv8 and DeepSORT

-This project focuses on developing a system for detecting motorcycle helmets using YOLOv8 and DeepSORT.
+Detect motorcycle helmets using YOLOv8 and DeepSORT for enhanced road safety.

 ## Objective
 To enhance road safety in the Philippines by accurately identifying different types of motorcycle helmets in various conditions.